+PSNR_YUV=186*PSNR_Y+PSNR_U+PSNR_V (1)

 Table 1 - Table 3 present the simulation results of the BVC encoder at two presets and VTM-11.0 compared to HM-16.19, respectively.
 For those simulations, 6 threads are used for the BVC encoder.
-It could be seen that with the fast preset, the BD-rate gain over HM is still approx. 34.43% on average, but a speedup of 17 times and 131 times over HM and VTM, respectively, is observed.
-While with the slow preset, which is targeting at close performance to VTM, the BD-rate gain over HM is approx. % on average, but a speedup of more than 7 times over VTM could be achieved.
+It could be seen that with the fast preset, the BD-rate gain over HM is still approx. 34.13% on average, but a speedup of 17 times and 131 times over HM and VTM, respectively, is observed.
+While with the slow preset, which is targeting at close performance to VTM, the BD-rate gain over HM is approx. 41.63% on average, but a speedup of 8x times over VTM could be achieved.

 To further evaluate the impact of multiple threads, we tested our BVC encoder under different number of threads, including 6, 8, and 16, and the speedup factor compared to VTM-11.0 is shown in Figure 1.
 It could be easily noticed that with increased number of threads, the speedup ratio is also increased.
-When 16 threads are applied, the same gain over HM (i.e., 34.43%) could be maintained while the speedup compared to VTM is also nearly doubled, i.e., from 131 times to 255 times, compared to the case of 6 threads applied.
+When 16 threads are applied, the same gain over HM (i.e., 34.13%) could be maintained while the speedup compared to VTM is also nearly doubled, i.e., from 131 times to 255 times, compared to the case of 6 threads applied.